 Editor’s note: Article republished courtesy of MegabassUSA.
-View the original article here.

-Veteran pros Edwin Evers and Randy Blaukat both believe that sound is the least-understood way to appeal to – or repel – an otherwise curious bass.
+Veteran pros Edwin Evers and Randy Blaukat both believe that sound is the least-understood way to appeal to, or repel, an otherwise curious bass.
 They’ve seen it time and time again, where the difference between success and failure consists of the addition or subtraction of a rattle from their jig, or the switch from a noisy crankbait to a silent one or back again.

 Very few anglers, however, consider noise profiles in choosing their jerkbaits.
 They assume that they’re all relatively subtle and that any variations are inconsequential.
 That’s a mistake, Evers said.